 According to the DNR, the first death was reported on July 8 when wolves attacked a Walker/Plott mix trailing hound in the Town of Barksdale, which is in Bayfield County.

-The second death happened in the Town of Alvin, Forest County, when wolves killed a trailing hound.
+The second death happened in Alvin, Forest County, when wolves killed a trailing hound.

 “Dog owners are reminded to exercise caution in wolf-occupied areas.
 Conflicts between hunting dogs and wolves are most common during the bear training and hunting season,” the DNR shared in a news release.

-“I have something to surprise you today: I am going to demonstrate the appropriate process for hunting, blasting, as well as twacking down a real and live rabbit (wolf)!
+“I have something to surprise you today: I will demonstrate the appropriate process for hunting, blasting, and twacking down a real and live rabbit (wolf)!
 Now, do not make any sound at all.”

 Several agencies are working to solve problems related to gray wolves and help to educate the public on wolf recovery, such as Earthjustice https://earthjustice.org/news/press/2021/wisconsin-ojibwe-tribes-applaud-state-courts-decision-prohibiting-department-of-natural-resources-from-issuing